Sarathchandra1293/Spam-Detection-Using-Naive-Bayes/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or contact here [1](sarathchandraedubelli@gmail.com) or [2](saiswaroop.5154@gmail.com)
+Please open an issue or submit a pull request for any improvements or contact here [E-mail](sarathchandraedubelli@gmail.com)